itisveryhard/blast-game/README.md

 ## Description of the general mechanics of the game

-Test task for a gaming company.
+Test task for a gamedev company.
 The requirements indicate to use only html + javascript.
 The use of frameworks such as React/Vue/Angular is prohibited.

 * The game consists of a playing field of arbitrary size N*M
 * Each cell of the field contains a game object (hereinafter referred to as a tile) of a certain color.
 The number of possible color options is C.